-Double click on the summary file in the data tree to open it up.
-If you scroll down the file,
+Double-click on the summary file in the data tree to open it up.
+Scroll down the file to:

-- You can see the volume of each sediment 1, sediment 2 or sediment 3 (Sand, silt and clay) that eroded from the surface. - Similarly, you can see how much of the eroded sediment actually reached the stream. - You should have seen how of the eroded sediment actually made to the stream. - Notice that the initial volume of sand in the channel is zero.
-It is because, in this exercise we did not allow the channel to erode.
-In reality the channel beds also erode and the following section shows how you include channel erosion.
+- See the volume of each sediment 1, sediment 2 or sediment 3 (Sand, silt and clay) that eroded from the surface. - Similarly, see how much of the eroded sediment actually reached the stream. - See how of the eroded sediment actually made to the stream. - Notice that the initial volume of sand in the channel is zero.
+It is because, in this exercise the channel was not allowed to erode.
+In reality the channel beds also erode and the following section shows how to include channel erosion.